What Is Pilates?

 - Fresno, CA 93712

-Cathy Piche' was one of the first AFAA certified instructors to introduce Pilates to the fitness industry of Fresno.
+About Cathy Piche: She was one of the first AFAA-certified instructors to introduce Pilates to the fitness industry of Fresno.
 She incorporates the Pilates method to heighten her own personal athletic performance.
-She is also a certified marathon and triathlon coach who has completed several challenging events including adventure racing, triathlons and marathons.
+She is also a certified marathon and triathlon coach who has completed several challenging events, including adventure racing, triathlons, and marathons.
 She is enthusiastic about sharing the benefits of Pilates and bringing you to a new level of fitness.

 About Karin Oliver: Karin is a Classical Pilates Comprehensive Certified teacher with more than 1,000 hours of training.
 My training as a third-generation teacher incorporated more than 600 hours of personal training, observation and teaching to ensure each of my clients gets the best training Joseph Pilates intended.

 She recently completed the Classical Pilates Progression Series, a 15-month, 400+ hour advanced education program for Pilates teachers which included the philosophy and concept behind the original Pilates method.
 She is excited to share my in-depth knowledge of the method that I love with you.